lmspann/lmspann.github.io/README.md

 writing an engaging career path for me.

 ## Purpose
-This website serves as a portfolio for my technical writing projects.
-Below are links to writing samples that I maintain with the GitHub and Swagger platforms.
+This website serves as a portfolio for my best technical writing projects.
+The Content section contains links to writing samples that I maintain with the GitHub and Swagger platforms.

 ## Content
 - [Sample API Documentation](https://app.swaggerhub.com/apis/techwritingportfolio/SAP-REST-API/1.0.0)